Food prepared and served to the public may contain germs that can make people sick, especially when food is not handled safely.

-Food prepared and served to the public may contain germs that make people sick.
-This is called food poisoning.
+It’s called food poisoning when unsafe food is eaten and results in a person’s illness.
 Often, food poisoning results only in discomfort or lost time from work.
 But for some, especially preschool age children, older adults and those with impaired immune systems, food poisoning is more serious and may be life threatening.

 The Environmental Health program works with food workers to develop safe food-handling habits; we license and inspect restaurants and other public food service operations; and provide food handler training and licensing.